Coir Mesh Brick – 400gsm

-Both the Coir Mesh ‘Brick’ & Coir Mesh ‘Roll’ are exactly same product & dimensions.
-The difference, is how they are packaged.
-The Brick is the Coir Mesh compressed into a constantina fold.
+Both the Coir Mesh ‘Brick’ & Coir Mesh ‘Roll’ are exactly the same product & dimensions.
+The difference is how they are packaged.
+The Brick is the Coir Mesh compressed into a concertina fold.
 The compressed Coir Mesh bricks are slightly cheaper because they are less bulky, and more can be imported at one time.
-However for ease of use, the Coir Mesh Rolls are easier to install as can just be quickly be rolled out to cover the area in need.
+However for ease of use, the Coir Mesh Rolls are easier to install as can just be quickly rolled out to cover the area in need.

 How do I cut it?